Azure/monaco-kusto/README.md

 #### Added

--   Added `getVisualizationOptions` that returns the render command visualization options in a query.
+-   Added `getRenderInfo` that returns the render command visualization options in a query.

 ### 2.0.5